 Learn more about the specific programs and organizations that are powered by and through Unitarian Universalism and how you can be involved in contributing to our global story by taking action for justice.

-The UUA's United Nations Office (UU-UNO) has been active at the United Nations since 1962, advocating for UU values and working with congregations around the United States and Canada to bring UN initiatives into their communities.
-The UU-UNO is well known throughout the United Nations system as a prominent supporter of human rights for all, especially those who have long been marginalized, and as a strong advocate for peace and the protection of our planet.
-The UU-UNO also focuses on a number of specific issue areas including:
+The UU Office at the United Nations (UU@UN) is known throughout the United Nations system as a prominent supporter of human rights for all, especially those who have long been marginalized, and as an advocate for peace and the protection of our planet.
+There are many opportunities to be involved with the work of the UU@UN, such as becoming an Envoy for your congregation or by attending the annual Intergenerational Spring Seminar.

 Advancing justice and equity in India since 1984, the UUA's Holdeen India Program (UUHIP) partners with organizations that stand with the country's most vulnerable citizens as they seek dignity and empowerment.